 Don’t use separate legends in your graph (e.g. those boxes on the side of the graph).
 If possible, put the text/label explaining what a line represents next to the line.
 This prevents people from having to go back and forth between the graph and legend to understand its message.

-- Make sure that your main purpose/unique proposition/interesting result is the largest text on the poster.
+Your main purpose/unique proposition/interesting result should be the largest text on the poster.
 You should be able to read it from five meters away.

 Creative ideas for those who are ready to conquer the world with their research: